uncrownedthrone/reward-tracker/README.md

-TODO

-- [ ] Student name and house not adding to DB on create student
-- [ ] Reward not posting to student

 # Capstone - Reward Tracker

-I have created a reward tracking system that is geared towards distributing and tracking student rewards for a school.
+I have created a reward tracking system for use in distributing and tracking student rewards for schools.
 Both teachers and students will have access to this system.
-The teacher will be able to create periods, add/remove students, and add/redeem rewards.
-The student will be able to check their points balances and see the history of when they received and redeemed rewards.
+The teacher will be able to create periods, add/remove students, and add/redeem points.
+The student will be able to check their points balances and see the history of when they received and redeemed their points.

 My wife is a high school English teacher whose school has a reward system where any teacher can give “points” to students as a reward for good behavior.
 The student can then redeem the points from any teacher for a special privilege, such as five minutes of using their phone at the end of a class or adding points to their overall grade.